Makham Sung

 Makham Sung (มะขามสูง) is a subdistrict in the Mueang Phitsanulok District of Phitsanulok Province, Thailand.
-In 2022 it had a population of 5,709 and 2,552 households.
+In 2025 it had a population of 5,702 and 2,677 households.
 The economy of this subdistrict is mainly based on agriculture.

 Geography

 The topography of Makham Sung subdistrict is flat plains and is located in the lower northern part of Thailand.
 The subdistrict is bordered to the north by Phrom Phiram district, to the east by Ban Pa subdistrict, to the south by Pak Thok and Hua Ro subdistricts and to the west by Phrom Phiram district.
 Makham Sung subdistrict lies in the Nan Basin, which is part of the Chao Phraya Watershed.
 The Khwae Noi River flows on the boundary of Makham Sung subdistrict and Phrom Phiram district.

 History

 On 19 January 1996 Ministry of Interior announced the establishment of Makham Sung Subdistrict Administrative Organization - SAO (ongkan borihan suan tambon).

 Administration

-Central government
+Provincial government

 The administration of ฺMakham Sung subdistrict (tambon) is responsible for an area that covers 19,570 rai ~ 31.3 sqkm and consists of ten administrative villages (muban).
-As of 2022: 5,709 people and 2,552 households.
+As of 2025: 5,702 people and 2,677 households.